Annandale’s produces two types of single malt whisky, neither of which will be ready until 2018.

-It was 1817 when John and Thomas McClelland took out a licence to make whisky on their farm in the hamlet of Bladnoch near Wigtown in the far south-east of Scotland.
+It was 1817 when John and Thomas McClelland took out a licence to make whisky on their farm in the hamlet of Bladnoch near Wigtown in the far south-west of Scotland.
 It stayed in family ownership until 1905, when it was one of many stills to close during a period of over-supply and low sales.

 Bladnoch is not far from the sea crossing between Stranraer and Larne and twice in its history its saviours have come from Northern Ireland.
 The first of these was Belfast distiller Dunville & Co. which owned the Royal Irish distillery.
 It bought Bladnoch in 1911 and continued production – albeit intermittently – until 1937.
 At that point, Dunville’s directors were spooked by (Scottish-based) DCL's declaration that Irish whiskey had no future.
 After DCL turned down the chance to buy the firm, it went into liquidation, despite being profitable and having stock.
 Bladnoch was closed once more.